-The monthly HAP payment by the CCHA is credited toward the monthly rent to owner under the family's lease.
-The total of the rent paid by the tenant, plus the CCHA HAP payment, should be equal to the rent specified in the lease (the rent to owner).
+The monthly HAP payment by the PHA is credited toward the monthly rent to owner under the family's lease.
+The total of the rent paid by the tenant and the HAP payment is equal to the rent to owner as specified in the lease.

-The family is not responsible for payment of the HAP payment, and the CCHA is not responsible for payment of the family share of rent.
+The family is not responsible for payment of the HAP payment, and the PHA is not responsible for payment of the family share of rent.

-The family's share of the rent cannot be more than the difference between the total rent to the owner and the HAP payment.
+The family's share of the rent cannot be more than the difference between the rent to owner and the HAP payment.
 The owner may not demand or accept any rent payment from the tenant in excess of this maximum [24 CFR 982.451(b)(4)].
-The owner may not charge the tenant extra amounts for items customarily included in rent in the locality, or provided at no additional cost to unsubsidized tenants in the premises [24 CFR 982.510(c)].
+The owner may not charge the tenant extra amounts for items customarily included in rent in the locality or provided at no additional cost to unsubsidized tenants in the premises [24 CFR 982.510(c)].
 See chapter 9 for a discussion of separate, non-lease agreements for services, appliances and other items that are not included in the lease.

-If the owner receives any excess HAP from the CCHA, the excess amount must be returned immediately.
-If the CCHA determines that the owner is not entitled to all or a portion of the HAP, the CCHA may deduct the amount of overpayment from any amounts due to the owner, including amounts due under any other Section 8 HCV contract.
+If the owner receives any excess HAP from the PHA, the excess amount must be returned immediately.
+If the PHA determines that the owner is not entitled to all or a portion of the HAP, the PHA may deduct the amount of overpayment from any amounts due to the owner, including amounts due under any other Section 8 HCV contract.
 See Chapter 16 for additional detail on owner reimbursement of HAP overpayments.